FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/registration-best-practices.md

 ---
 layout: advice
 title: Best practices for registration forms
-description: Users have to register to gain application access.
+description: Users have to fill out registration forms to access applications.
 How can you make this as painless as possible?
 author: Dan Moore
 image: advice/multi-in-single-article.png
 category: Identity Basics